Welcome to It's Not Just You

 Once a month I publish a Slightly Wicked Advice column (send your questions here.
 And midweek I share my Weekly Delights email (a roundup of cultural delights and useful advice).
 And readers can join live discussion threads with other brilliant readers.

 Readers describe It’s Not Just You with words like: wry, quirky, beautiful, hope-inducing, witty, and honest.
 (Links to previous editions and more from current subscribers below.
 And I swear they’re not ALL my friends.)

 Why Should I Subscribe?

-Here’s how it works: The Sunday essay email will always be free for everyone.
-Paying subscribers will also have access to everything, including the monthly Slightly Wicked Advice column, the Weekly Delights email and discussion threads.
+Here’s how it works: The Sunday essay email will always be free for everyone, and it includes a list of weekly delightful recommendations.
+Paid subscribers will have access to everything, including the Slightly Wicked Advice column (pending questions received) and live reader discussion threads.
 (Everyone will have access to everything for the next month so you can test the waters.)

 So if you like my work, I hope you’ll consider supporting me as an independent writer.
-Your $5 per month (or $50 per year) will help me with expenses for the newsletter and life––internet, bagels, a copyeditor (ahem).
+Your subscriptions (at the fab discount rate of $35 per year) will help me with expenses for the newsletter and life––internet, bagels, a copyeditor (ahem).

 Have questions?
 See what readers say about the newsletter and find my favorite bits of writing from TIME, Sports Illustrated, and The Washington Post here.

 Can I see some of your writing before I sign up?